A Unique Approach to Correcting Profound Deficiencies

-IT compensation data for our 2020 research findings were collected from 3,510 public and private sector organizations representing more than 40 private sector industries plus government and educational institutions.
-Data about 318,313 IT professionals are included in our continuously updated surveys.
+IT compensation data for our 2023 research findings were collected from 4,203 public and private sector organizations representing more than 40 private sector industries plus government and educational institutions in the U.S. and Canada.
+Data about 411,894 IT professionals are included in our continuously updated surveys.

 The size of the participating organizations, measured most appropriately for the type of business, by revenues, assets, total premiums and operating budgets, are as follows:

 - 18% of participating organizations have $5 billion+ in sales/$15+ billion in total assets